Ipswich Margaret Catchpole

 Footnote

-Margaret Catchpole was born at Nacton, Suffolk, and fell in love with a sailor named William Laud, who had joined a band of smugglers.
-After a shooting a price was put on his Laud's head.
-Catchpole later worked as a servant for Mrs John Cobbold, wife of the Ipswich brewer, as under-nurse and under-cook by May 1793.
+Margaret Catchpole was born at Nacton and fell in love with a sailor named William Laud, who had joined a band of smugglers.
+After a shooting, a price was put on Laud's head.
+Catchpole later worked as a servant for Mrs John Cobbold, wife of the Ipswich brewer, as under-nurse and under-cook.
 In mid-1795 Catchpole left the Cobbolds and was unemployed.
 After being told that Laud was in London, she stole John Cobbold's coach gelding horse and rode it 70 miles (110 km) to London in 9 hours, but was promptly arrested for the theft and tried at Suffolk Summer Assizes.
 She pleaded guilty at her trial, but despite evidence regarding her previous good character, was sentenced to death.
 Her sentence was later commuted to transportation for 7years.

 (Most pub, location & historic details collated by Nigel, Tony or Keith - original sources are credited)